Ralphie Aversa

 “The Ralphie Report” lives in both print and TV forms.
 The former began running in Northeastern Pennsylvania’s The Weekender (Circulation: 170,000) back in 2008.
 The column is a weekly, print version of “The Ralphie Radio Show’s” best content.

 The TV version airs every Thursday at 4 pm on WBRE-TV's “PA Live!”
 Aversa runs down three of the most recognizably important stories from the week with his exclusive take on each for the NBC affiliate.

-Each radio station’s website and ralphieaversa.com house the web component – which is an exact mirror of the weeknight show: including new music, exclusive high-definition video, and podcasts of segments.
-Ralphie is also found on Facebook and Twitter, and is one of the most “liked” and “followed” radio hosts throughout the markets in which his shows air.
+The digital presence for the show is maintained on both participating station websites and ralphieaversa.com.
+These platforms feature music, video content, and audio podcasts of show segments.
+Additionally, Aversa maintains an active presence on social media platforms including Facebook and Twitter.

 In addition to his own platforms, Aversa has contributed on a national level to FOX News, CNN, HLN, MSNBC, TMZ, Life & Style Weekly, and MTV News.

 Aversa attended Syracuse University; dual-majoring in broadcast journalism and marketing.
 He is originally from Niagara Falls, NY.